-1. The item is new or barely worn and you feel guilty about wasting money on it.
+1. The item is new or barely worn and you feel guilty about wasting money on it

 Maybe it shrank or lost its shape in the wash.
 Or it doesn’t match with anything else in your closet.
 Maybe you bought something trendy, but never feel comfortable in it.
-Or you wanted something new, but settled for something that was just ok, rather than waiting to find something you love.
+Or you wanted something new but settled for something that was just ok, rather than waiting to find something you love.

-If it’s not something that you love, you are never going to wear it anyways.
+If it’s not something you love, you are rarely or never going to wear it anyways.
 It’s just taking up space in your closet.
-Let the item go.
-Use it as a lesson for how to make better choices when shopping in the future.
+Let the item go and use it as a lesson for how to make better choices when shopping in the future.

-2. It’s something you are “supposed” to have in your wardrobe.
+2. It’s something you are “supposed” to have in your wardrobe

-Sometimes we allow ourselves to be restricted to someone else’s rules.
+It’s easy to allow yourself to be restricted by someone else’s rules.
 Maybe you’ve heard there are certain classic wardrobe staples everyone should own, like a little black dress.
 But when you try on your classic black dress, you realize it actually doesn’t fit quite right.

 If having a little black dress fits your taste and lifestyle, but you don’t love or wear the one you have, let it go.
 Then shop thoughtfully for a new one.
 Take your time to find a replacement that really suits your body and needs.

 Let go of trying to follow someone else’s rules and figure out what works for your body, preferences and lifestyle.
 That’s how you’ll end up with a wardrobe you love!

-3. You tried a new trend, but it doesn’t work for your body or life, or is already out of style.
+3. You tried a new trend, but it doesn’t work for your body or life or is already out of style

-Try to figure out what your signature style is.
-Meaning the types of clothes you look and feel best in.
+Try figuring out what your signature style is.
+Meaning the types of clothes you look and feel your best in.
 Think about your favourite kinds of outfits, or your go-to outfit choice when you want to look and feel great.

 4. Your weight has changed and you have clothes in multiple sizes

 Having clothes in sizes that don’t currently fit, adds to the visual clutter in your closet and makes deciding what to wear more difficult.

-If you want to keep some clothes in different sizes than you are wearing right now, I recommend being VERY selective about what you keep.
-Only keep the items that you absolutely LOVE and would feel excited to wear again.
+If you want to keep some clothes in different sizes than you are wearing right now, be very selective about what you keep.
+Only keep the items that you absolutely love and would feel excited to wear again.

-By saving only the pieces you love, and adding in a few new pieces if your weight changes in the future, you’ll still have a functional capsule wardrobe without storing boxes and boxes of clothing in various sizes.
+By saving only the pieces you love and adding in a few new pieces if your weight changes in the future, you’ll still have a functional capsule wardrobe without storing boxes and boxes of clothing in various sizes.

-5. You’re keeping an item for a certain type of event or occasion.
+5. You’re keeping an item for a certain type of event or occasion

 But instead of keeping something you rarely have occasion to wear, try to think of alternatives you own that you could wear for that occasion, but also wear other times.
-Versatile pieces are essential to a minimal wardrobe.
+Versatile pieces are essential to a smaller wardrobe.

 I also had a few dresses and skirts that I could wear regularly and also wear on a tropical vacation.
 I realized I only need to keep the ones that I could wear for more than one occasion.

 Try to limit the things you keep in your wardrobe that are very specific to one event or occasion.
 Keep things that are versatile enough to work for a variety of different occasions in your life.

-6. You’re keeping an item “just in case” or as a back-up.
+6. You’re keeping an item “just in case” or as a back-up

 In reality, I do some kind of laundry almost every day.
 And if we ever are without laundry for more time than usual (away on holidays, our washing machine breaks down, etc.) even if I only had 7 shirts, I could wear each one twice and be decently clothed for two weeks.

 I thought “If I like to wear black t-shirts I better make sure I have 10 so I always have one available!”

 Think about what you actually need and wear in your wardrobe.
 Chances are you don’t need as much as you think.

-7. You don’t have anything to match or wear with an item.
+7. You don’t have anything to match or wear with an item

-Sometimes you buy something you like, but for some reason it doesn’t work with the rest of your wardrobe.
+Sometimes you buy something you like, but for some reason, it doesn’t work with the rest of your wardrobe.

 If an item is already causing you trouble because you don’t have the right pieces to make it work, that’s a sign it’s not a good fit for your lifestyle or your wardrobe.
 Time to let it go.
 Stick with pieces that easily work with the rest of your wardrobe.

-8. Some things look and feel good, but you’re tired of wearing them.
+8. Some things look and feel good, but you’re tired of wearing them

 This can even happen with things that used to be your favourites.
 You used to wear an item often, but now find yourself tired of it and not wearing it anymore.

 When this happens, it’s ok.
 You got your use out of the item, now let it go and let someone else love wearing it.

-9. You know you don’t wear an item, but you are having a really hard time letting it go.
+9. You know you don’t wear an item, but you are having a really hard time letting it go

 Put anything you are having a hard time letting go of in a box.
-Seal the box and mark it with a date in the future, maybe 2 or 3 months from now.
+Seal the box, put it out of sight somewhere and mark it with a date in the future, maybe 2 or 3 months from now.
 Put a reminder in your phone for that date.
-If you haven’t thought about or wanted any of the items from the box when the reminder goes, donate the box.
+If you haven’t thought about or wanted any of the items in the box when the reminder goes, donate the box.

 Having a “maybe box” gives you a safety net if you’re worried about purging too ruthlessly and then regretting your decisions.

-I have even retrieved a few items from my “maybe box” on occasion.
-However, each and every thing I’ve brought back from the “maybe box” was always donated shortly after.
+I have even retrieved a few items of clothing from my “maybe box” on occasion.
+However, each and every item I’ve brought back from the “maybe box” was always donated shortly after.
 There was always something that made it go in the “maybe box” to begin with.

 But if there are a few items that you’re struggling with, try creating a “maybe box” to take the pressure off yourself.
-It can ease the fear of regretting any of your purging decisions and let you be bolder with what you are willing to try living without.
+It can ease the fear of regretting any of your decluttering decisions and let you be bolder with what you are willing to try living without.

-10. Something was a gift and you feel guilty getting rid of it.
+10. Something was a gift and you feel guilty getting rid of it

 The gift was given, you appreciated it and thanked the giver.
 What you do with the item now is up to you.
 If it no longer makes you look and feel great, it’s time to let it go.

-11. It’s something that holds sentimental value and is hard to let go.
+11. It’s something that holds sentimental value and is hard to let go

 12. It’s something you’d wear in your past or future lifestyle

-Unless there are concrete plans for what you’ll need and when you’ll need it, make your wardrobe a reflection of your current lifestyle, not one that may or may not occur at some time in the future.
+Unless there are concrete future plans for what you’ll need and when you’ll need it, make your wardrobe a reflection of your current lifestyle.
+Not one that may or may not occur at some time in the future.

 Think about your life, right now.
 How do you spend your time?
-What types of clothing do need for those activities?
+What types of clothing do you need for those activities?
 Keep the clothes that work for your life, right now.

 If you’re having a hard time letting go of clothes you no longer wear or love, I hope this list helps you make some progress purging your wardrobe.

-Do you find yourself struggling with any of them?
+Do you find yourself struggling with any of these common reasons that make decluttering your clothes challenging?
 What holds you back from getting rid of clothes you know you don’t love or wear?
 What has been your biggest struggle when it comes to purging your clothes?
 Let me know in the comments below.